 The food scene here is also on the rise.
 Whether you want a budget (gourmet) meal at a food truck or are ready to splurge on a four-course food and wine pairing, you won’t be disappointed.

-Copper Canyon, or La Barranca del Cobre as it is known in Spanish, is a system of canyons which are both bigger and deeper than than the famed Grand Canyon of the US (not that Mexico is bragging).
+Copper Canyon, or La Barranca del Cobre as it is known in Spanish, is a system of canyons that are both bigger and deeper than the famed Grand Canyon of the US (not that Mexico is bragging).

 One of the most popular ways to experience Copper Canyon is via the famous “El Chepe” train, which travels from the city of Chihuahua (in Chihuahua state) to Los Mochis, Sinaloa.
 The views are supposedly fantastic from the train, and I’m dying to see them for myself!

-According to Trip Savvy, the 400 mile journey through Copper Canyon includes 36 bridges, more than 80 tunnels, and an 8000 foot elevation gain!
-The train makes a couple of stop along the way which enable passengers to take day hikes, visit viewpoints, and explore villages along the route.
+According to Trip Savvy, the 400-mile journey through Copper Canyon includes 36 bridges, more than 80 tunnels, and an 8000-foot elevation gain!
+The train makes a couple of stops along the way which enables passengers to take day hikes, visit viewpoints, and explore villages along the route.
 If any of the stops are particularly intriguing to you, you can even arrange to stop over for a night or so and catch the train again afterward!

 Central Mexico includes the states of Aguascalientes, Colima, Estado de Mexico, Guanajuato, Guerrero, Hidalgo, Jalisco, Michoacan, Morelos, Nayarit, Queretaro, San Luis Potosi, Tlaxcala, and Zacatecas.

 This region is incredibly varied because it features the sun-soaked beach towns of the west coast, the lush jungles of the coastal mountains, the arid terrain and colonial cities of the central valley and central highlands, and more!